aiven/devportal/docs/tools/cli/service.rst

 ``avn service queries``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Lists the service connections/queries statistics for an Aiven for PostgreSQL, Aiven for MySQL or Aiven for Redis service.
+Lists the service connections/queries statistics for an Aiven for PostgreSQL or Aiven for MySQL.
+The list of queries data points retrievable includes:

+* the ``public.pg_stat_statements`` `columns <https://www.postgresql.org/docs/current/pgstatstatements.html>`_, for Aiven for PostgreSQL services.
+* the ``performance_schema.events_statements_summary_by_digest`` `columns <https://dev.mysql.com/doc/refman/8.0/en/performance-schema-statement-summary-tables.html>`_, for Aiven for MySQL services.

+A description of the retrieved columns for Aiven for PostgreSQL can be found in the dedicated `PostgreSQL documentation <https://www.postgresql.org/docs/current/pgstatstatements.html>`_ .

 .. list-table::
   :header-rows: 1